AsmaaAlaa117/Export-Shipment-Analytics-PowerBI/README.md

 This project focuses on tracking export shipment progress using Power BI.

-I built the dashboard to compare contracted quantities with actual shipped quantities and remaining quantities, making it easier to track shipment progress across different products and items.
+I built this dashboard to track contracted quantities, actual shipped quantities, and remaining quantities across different products and items.
+The main purpose is to provide a clear view of shipment progress and make it easier to identify items that are completed, partially shipped, or still pending.

 ## Dashboard Overview

-The dashboard provides a summary of shipment performance and allows users to filter the analysis by product.
+The dashboard provides an overall view of export shipment performance.

 Key metrics include: